 Purge those thoughts, Boston Red Sox fans.
 The Soggy Bottom Boys have met every challenge, answered every question, spiked every doubt.

-One night after beating the Tigers in as gripping a pitchers’ duel as two contenders can deliver in September, the Sox exploded Wednesday night for eight home runs -- matching the club record set July 4, 1977 -- in a 20-4 thrashing of the Tigers.
-The 20 runs were a season high for the Sox, and six more runs than the Tigers had given up in a game in 2013.
+One night after beating the Tigers in as gripping a pitchers' duel as two contenders can deliver in September, the Sox exploded Wednesday night for eight home runs -- matching the club record set July 4, 1977 -- in a 20-4 thrashing of the Tigers.
+The 20 runs were a season-high for the Sox, and six more runs than the Tigers had given up in a game in 2013.
 Detroit, with Jim Leyland turning to some of the bottom-feeders in his bullpen, had never given up eight home runs in a game.

 History?
-David Ortiz doubled in the sixth inning for the 2,000th hit of his career, bookended by two monster home runs, the last serenaded by the theme from "2001: A Space Odyssey" and a raucous standing ovation for Big Papi, who bounded out of the dugout for an encore of the helmet waving he did from second base on his double.
+David Ortiz doubled in the sixth inning for the 2,000th hit of his career, bookended by two monster home runs, the last serenaded by the theme from "2001: A Space Odyssey" and a raucous standing ovation from the crowd of 33,720.
+Big Papi bounded out of the dugout for an encore of the helmet-waving he did from second base after his double.

 More history?
 Mike Napoli hit home run No. 8, following, in order: Stephen Drew (second inning), Jacoby Ellsbury (third), Ortiz (fourth), Will Middlebrooks (sixth), Daniel Nava (sixth), Ryan Lavarnway (seventh), Ortiz again (seventh).
 Seven different players went deep, most ever for the Sox in a single game.

 Timely?
-Middlebrooks, one night after beating Tigers ace Max Scherzer with a two-run single, busted this one open with a grand slam in the sixth inning, his first slam since connecting for his first big-league home run on May 6, 2012.
+One night after beating Tigers ace Max Scherzer with a two-run single, Middlebrooks busted this one open with a grand slam in the sixth inning, his first slam since connecting for his first big league home run on May 6, 2012.
 Middlebrooks hit the second pitch thrown by Tigers reliever Al Alburquerque, who had inherited a bases-loaded, no-out jam right after starter Rick Porcello had walked in a run to give the Sox and Ryan Dempster a 6-4 lead.

-Best moment, non-home run division: Shane Victorino made a leaping catch of Austin Jackson’s fly ball at the right-field foul line, tumbled into the stands, held onto the ball and retrieved a spectator’s cellphone that had fallen onto the field.
+Best moment, non-home run: Victorino made a leaping catch on Austin Jackson's fly ball at the right-field foul line, tumbled into the stands, held onto the ball and retrieved a female spectator's cell phone that had fallen.

 The Sox have 21 games left.
 They are 84-57, 27 games over .500 for the first time this season.
-Their lead over the Rays in the AL East was six games, pending the outcome of Tampa Bay’s game in Anaheim against the Angels later Wednesday night.
+Their lead over the Rays in the AL East stands at 5½ games.

 The Soggy Bottom Boys won't be joining this list.
 Book it.